pranavpr/cardinfo.github.io/_posts/2019-12-28-how-to-increase-credit-card-limit.md

 #### Yes Bank

 I acquired [Yes First Exclusive Credit Card](/yes-first-exclusive-credit-card-review/) based on my HDFC Regalia and was provided a limit 50% of the latter.
 This card was my primary driver until the [rewards were reduced](/yes-bank-credit-cards-rewards-reduced/).
-A one time, I maxed out the limit on this card and Yes Bank promptly provided a limit increase of 50% next month.
+At one time, I maxed out the limit on this card and Yes Bank promptly provided a limit increase of 50% next month.
 Last year I used this card extensively on my trip to Thailand since this has lowest forex markup.
 Next month again I was awarded a limit increase of around 40% on this card.
 Even though I am not using this card actively now, Yes Bank keeps on sending me limit enhancement offers now and then, which I accept.

 #### Axis Bank